 What is Slush?

-Slush is a Finnish startup conference started by a group of students few years back.
-Within just 5 years it has grown from just few hundred people to 15000 people coming from all around the world.
+Slush is a Finnish startup conference started by a group of students a few years back.
+Within just 5 years it has grown from just a few hundred people to 15000 people coming from all around the world.
 It gathers all the best startups and the biggest investors under the same roof.

 Why do I attend Slush?

 A lot of young talent and fresh ideas might help you with a “Eureka” moment.
 That’s the way I would sum it up.
 Slush is also a good place to meet up with old friends & clients or have a random chat about anything tech-related.

 Slush is proof that there are a lot of enthusiastic people who want to change the world in any way possible.
 I do agree that as the event has grown bigger there’s more noise concerning the ideas than there was before.
 But as we have more bad ideas we also have more good ideas.

 Compared to other professional events, the atmosphere at Slush is actually quite relaxed.
 An event this sized would make it seem that just the amount of people makes it hectic — it’s not.
 And if you want to feel more relaxed just wait for the afterparties.

 As always, our plan was to get a lot of things done before Slush.
 A lot of publishing happened during Slush.